Akuli/jou/doc/ub.md

     return 0
 ```

-It still has UB, and should be fixed.
+This program still contains UB, and it should be fixed.
-I make no guarantees of anything working as expected when UB is involved.
+I make no guarantees of anything working as expected when your program contains UB.
+For example, your code might suddenly stop working when you [enable optimizations](perf.md).

 ## Crashing and valgrind